AV25242/go-couchbase-snippets/README.md

 These snippets focussed only for golang developers who would want to rampup and learn couchbase
 ## Extension Settings

+Download this repository and deploy the folder in the snippets folder under rootdirectory/<user>/.vscode

 ## Release Notes